 | you want a system to split, dispatch, coordinate, or supervise work across several agents automatically. | agent orchestration |

-Desktop apps for running Claude Code, Codex, and other coding agents in parallel with worktrees, diffs, and review workflow.
+Compare desktop apps for running Claude Code, Codex, Aider, and other coding agents in parallel.
+Pane, Conductor, Superset, Emdash, and more.

 tmux-based tools for running, switching, and monitoring Claude Code and other terminal agents.